 For Visiting Korea

-There are many different types of taxis in Korea (see CNNGo’s complete guide to taxis).
-But any taxi that is a sleek, elegant black is what’s called a 모범택시 (mobeomtaeksi).
-Literally translated, 모범택시 (mobeomtaeksi) means exemplary or model taxi, which all equates to better and trustworthy service.
+There are many different types of taxis in Korea (see CNNGo’s complete guide to taxis), but any taxi that is a sleek, elegant black is what’s called a 모범택시 (mobeomtaeksi).
+Literally translated, 모범택시 (mobeomtaeksi) means exemplary or model taxi, which all equates to better and more trustworthy service.
 If you value fairness, you’ll have to pay a little extra for this so-called “luxury” service.
-But there are some stories of foreigners that have gotten ripped off for the equivalent to hundreds of dollars.
-Paying a little extra for these Korean Deluxe Taxi Cabs may very well be worth it!

 Tip: Luxury cabs are not as numerous as regular cabs.
 Flag one down if you see one, but many times, you’ll have to call one to your door.